Curricula

 Imge of a child at Deira International School in Dubai Festival City highlighting the extraordinary commitment inclusion and cultural exchange of ideas and inspiration

-As of 2019, Deira International School is also resolutely not-for-profit with all income re-invested back into the school for the sole benefit of its children and families.
-In so doing Deira International School joins the very small number of “Ivy League” not-for-profits that count in their number some of the most outstanding schools in the UAE.
+In 2019, Deira International School became resolutely not-for-profit with all income re-invested back into the school for the sole benefit of its children and families.
+In so doing Deira International School joined the very small number of “Ivy League” not-for-profits that count in their number some of the most outstanding schools in the UAE.
 The impact of this decision should not be under-estimated: the sort of commitment shown by the All Futtaim family to education in the UAE in making this decision is rare and extremely creditable.

 Transparency of information, celebration of children and parental feedback